Stable Genius Act

-The STABLE GENIUS Act is a proposed Act of Congress authored by U.S. Rep. Brendan Boyle (D–PA–02) to require presidential candidates to have a medical exam and publicly disclose the results before the general election.
+The STABLE GENIUS Act was a proposed Act of Congress authored by U.S. Rep. Brendan Boyle (D–PA–02) to require presidential candidates to have a medical exam and publicly disclose the results before the general election.
 The name of the act is a backronym for "Standardizing Testing and Accountability Before Large Elections Giving Electors Necessary Information for Unobstructed Selection".
 It is a reference to a two-part tweet sent by President Donald Trump referring to himself as a "stable genius".
 It was originally proposed on January 9, 2018 to the 115th Congress as HR 4742, and was reintroduced on July 12, 2019 to the 116th Congress as HR 3736.
+No action on the bills was taken after being referred to committee.

 Background

-Trump's first use of the term was in response to allegations of mental health problems in Fire and Fury, a book published on January 5, 2018, which was followed by extensive discussion of the subject on cable news.
+President Donald Trump's first use of the term was in response to allegations of mental health problems in Fire and Fury, a book published on January 5, 2018, which was followed by extensive discussion of the subject on cable news.
 On January 6, 2018 Trump tweeted "Actually, throughout my life, my two greatest assets have been mental stability and being, like, really smart....
 I went from VERY successful businessman, to top T.V.
 Star... to President of the United States (on my first try).
 I think that would qualify as not smart, but genius....and a very stable genius at that!"
 He has described himself as an "extremely stable genius" or "true stable genius" on several subsequent occasions.
 On one such occasion he also called on multiple members of his staff to testify that he was calm and under control.

 Legislation

-Boyle introduced the legislation as HR 4742 on January 9, 2018.
-It was immediately referred to the House Committee on House Administration, with no further action since.
+Brendan Boyle (D–PA–02) introduced the legislation as HR 4742 on January 9, 2018.
+It was immediately referred to the House Committee on House Administration, but no further action was taken.

-In July 2019, months after the Democrats won majority status in the House of Representatives, Boyle reintroduced the legislation as HR 3736, where it was again referred to the House Committee on House Administration.
+In July 2019, months after the Democrats won majority status in the House of Representatives, Boyle reintroduced the legislation as HR 3736, where it was again referred to the House Committee on House Administration, but no further action was taken.